curedao/docs/README.md

 # 🏭 Platform

-An open-source platform and plugin framework transforms data into clinical discoveries.
+An open-source core platform and plugin framework transform data into clinical discoveries.

 ### Functional Scope

-The functional scope of the platform includes:
+The functional scope of the core platform includes:

 - Aggregating
 - Managing